Ricin: Toxicity

 Ricin is very toxic if inhaled, injected, or ingested.
 It can also be toxic if dust contacts the eyes or if it is absorbed through damaged skin.
 It acts as a toxin by inhibiting protein synthesis.
-It prevents cells from assembling various amino acids into proteins according to the messages it receives from messenger RNA in a process conducted by the cell's ribosome (the protein-making machinery) – that is, the most basic level of cell metabolism, essential to all living cells and thus to life itself.
 Ricin is resistant, but not impervious, to digestion by peptidases.
 By ingestion, the pathology of ricin is largely restricted to the gastrointestinal tract, where it may cause mucosal injuries.
 With appropriate treatment, most patients will make a good recovery.

 Symptoms

 Because the symptoms are caused by failure to make protein, they may take anywhere from hours to days to appear, depending on the route of exposure and the dose.
 When ingested, gastrointestinal symptoms can manifest within six hours; these symptoms do not always become apparent.
 Within two to five days of exposure to ricin, its effects on the central nervous system, adrenal glands, kidneys, and liver appear.